Engine oil leaks, can simply be minor annoyances, or they can be serious threats, to the life of your engine.

 Another way you might spot, engine oil leaks is, when you open the hood to check your vehicle’s fluids.
 Consequently, you may see oil leaking or seeping from the engine, in all sorts of places.

-But, the most obvious warning sign that you have engine oil leaks; is a dark brown puddle under the front of your car.
+But, the most obvious sign that you have engine oil leaks, is a dark brown puddle under your engine.

 When diagnosing your engine oil leak, start with the best case scenario.
 With luck, you’ll find an, external engine oil leak.
 When searching for an external leak, keep gravity in mind.

 If you spot drips on the oil pan, trace them back to their original source.
 They are more than likely coming from, above the oil pan.
 And, even the smallest leak can cause, excess oil consumption.